jdm79/artisan-static/source/_posts/word-cloud.md

 An interactive word cloud html page I created in R using wordcloud2 and rtweet, showing the frequency of words occurring in tweets about 5G in the week of 21-28 March, 2020.
-I'd been speaking to anti-5G protestors in my local area and discovered how insane (confused/scared/ignorant/naïve/duped) they actually were.

 [Click here](https://jdm79.github.io/fancy_word_clouds/5G_wordCloud.html) to watch it build.